brbrbr/plg_task_extensionupdates/README.md

 - The plugin should be enabled automaticity.
 - Set up the new Task Plugin `System -> Scheduled Tasks -> New -> All Updates Notification` -- Add one or more recipients.
 These must be Super Users.
 If no recipient is set (or none of the selected recipients is a Super User anymore) all Super Users with `Receive System Emails` enabled will receive an email
--- With `Send Once` to **Yes**, emails will only be sent once.
-Until the list of available updates changes.
+-- With `Send Once` to **Yes**, emails will only be sent once, until the list of available updates changes.
 Otherwise, an email is sent on each Task Execution
 - Disable the Core update notifications task if present.